 Malta has the added bonus of being one of the most southerly points in Europe, and therefore enjoying year round sunshine.
 Due to the low cost airlines that frequently fly to Malta, the price of getting there can be very economical.
 Water temperature can reach a chilly 15°c in January, however in the summer months it can get as warm as 28°c.

-Leaning to dive is a beautiful experience, and if you really want to shell out and make the most of it, there is a place that is world renowned for diving and luxury hotels.
+Learning to dive is a beautiful experience, and you may want to incorporate that into a luxury holiday.
+There is a place that is world renowned for diving and luxury hotels.
+A popular destination for honeymooners, or romantic getaways, it also offers some of the best diving in the world.

 A great place to learn how to scuba dive while in paradise is Thulusdhoo, Maldives.
 Thulusdhoo is a local island in Maldives, so it is very affordable to stay on the island.
 And the ocean around the island cannot be beat!
 You’ll want to check out Feenaa Dive for your scuba diving training.
 They go through everything you need to know at their office, then take you right out on the boat, where you’ll get to dive in the ocean on your first day!
 We always believe that jumping in and doing something is a better way to learn quick, and Feenaa does an awesome job of this.